Ever met a slightly unhinged leader?

 They get things done but in a different kind of way.

 He certainly wasn’t a balanced, run of the mill guy.

 He was slightly unhinged.

 However, he did have other redeeming characteristics that helped people cope with his at times slightly unhinged behaviour.

-If you want to be a leader then emulate these characteristics of one of my favourite Old Testament leaders.
+If you want to be a fruitful leader and grow a healthy church then emulate these characteristics of one of my favourite Old Testament leaders.

 1. Don’t Be Afraid To Weep

-He burden was expressed in concern for the well-being of Jerusalem and it’s people and then ultimately in the sacrificial leadership of those people.
+His burden was expressed in concern for the well-being of Jerusalem and its people and then ultimately in the sacrificial leadership of those people.

 2. When In Trouble, Pray Like Crazy!